The tracking bottleneck

 The tracking bottleneck is the point where conversion signal quality caps everything downstream: bidding, attribution, and MMM can't be better than the data they're fed.

-The tracking bottleneck is the point in a marketing stack where conversion signal quality caps everything downstream.
-Smart Bidding, Advantage+, attribution models, and marketing mix models cannot be better than the conversion data they are fed.
-So broken, duplicated, late, or value-less signals limit results no matter how sophisticated the layers above them are.
+Smart Bidding, Advantage+, attribution models, and marketing mix models cannot be better than the conversion data they're fed.
+Broken, duplicated, late, or value-less signals cap results no matter how sophisticated the layers above them are.

 Most optimization advice assumes the inputs are fine and argues about the layers on top: which bid strategy, which attribution model, which creative framework.
-The tracking bottleneck says the ceiling is usually lower down.
 A platform optimizing toward bad conversions doesn't just mis-report.
 It mis-spends, because every automated bid is a decision made on that data.
-That is why fixing Signal quality outranks switching bid strategies: widening any other part of the pipe does nothing while the bottleneck holds.
+That's why fixing signal quality outranks switching bid strategies: widening any other part of the pipe does nothing while the bottleneck holds.

-This is the problem Buron works on continuously: health checks on the conversion signal, so a defect becomes a finding before it becomes spend.
+In practice: this is the problem Buron works on continuously.
+Health checks run on the conversion signal, so defects surface before they become spend.

-For the full argument (the four signal defects and how to fix each one), read The tracking bottleneck: your bids are only as good as your signal.
+The full argument, with the four signal defects and how to fix each one: The tracking bottleneck: your bids are only as good as your signal.

 Related terms